LTU-PHY5001/environment/README.md

-# Scripts for configuring MQIT software environment
+# Scripts for configuring MQIT software environment on Windows 10

 This repository contains scripts that can be used to configure a development environmenton Windows 10 for workshop activities on in MQIT subjects.